callumnelson/battle-of-the-books/README.md

 # Battle of the Books ([App](https://battle-of-the-books.fly.dev/))

 Are you an ELA teacher?
-Do you need an easy way to keep track of how much your students have read?
-Do you want to be able to track which of your sections has read the most throughout the year?
+Do you need an easy way to keep track of your students' reading?
+Do you want to be able to know which of your sections has read the most throughout the year?
 Welcome to Battle of the Books!!

-Inspired by the teachers in my family, I created this site to bring their classroom libraries to life.
+Inspired by the teachers in my family, I created this site to bring their classroom libraries and reading competitions to life.
 See the original planning materials, including wireframes and an ERD on Whimsical [here](https://whimsical.com/battle-of-the-books-B2SQhkR1HyKXyGb9ULiZmK).

 ![App screenshot](https://github.com/callumnelson/battle-of-the-books/blob/main/public/assets/images/screenshot.png)

 ## How it works 📗

-Students create tickets for each of the books they finish.
-Each ticket contains the book's title, author, and page count, as well as the student's 1-2 sentence review of the book.
-Teachers are able to review and approve the tickets and, once approved, the ticket counts toward the class' total number of points (1 point per 200 pages read).
+To track their reading, students submit tickets for each book they finish.
+A ticket contains the book's title, author, and page count, as well as the student's 1-2 sentence review of their reading experience (did they like it? were they surprised by the plot twists?).
+Teachers can then review and approve the tickets students have submitted and, once approved, tickets count toward the class' total number of points (1 point per 200 pages read).

 ## Getting started 🏁

-Once an admin user has created a district and at least one school within that district, teachers can begin to sign up, at which point they can:
+Once an admin user creates a district and corresponding school or schools, teachers can sign up, after which they can:
 - Create sections for their students to join
 - Admit or deny students who request to join their sections
 - View and edit admitted students' profiles
 - Delete students and/or sections from their roster
 - Approve tickets submitted by their students
-- Create tickets for entire sections (e.g. if a class read a book together)
+- Create tickets on behalf of their sections (e.g. if a whole class read a book together)
 - View the scoreboard for all of their classes

 After being approved to join a section, students can: